-Kathua Mega Expo To Promote North India StartUps, B-Town Outreach: Dr Jitendra
+Kathua Mega Expo to promote North India StartUps, B-Town outreach: Dr Jitendra

 After inauguration, the Vice President would also interact with the distinguished gathering of traders, academicians, technocrats and members of the civil society, including the representatives of the Panchayati Raj Institutions (PRIs) of the region.

-Dr. N Kalaiselvi, Secretary, DSIR and DG, CSIR, Shri Chaitanya Murti, Joint Secretary, Department of Biotechnology and Dr Jitendra Kumar, MD BIRAC also spoke at the press meet.
+Dr N Kalaiselvi, Secretary, DSIR and DG, CSIR, Chaitanya Murti, Joint Secretary, Department of Biotechnology and Dr Jitendra Kumar, MD BIRAC also spoke at the press meet.